 Join military and industry communications professionals in this evolving conversation November 12-14, 2019, Norfolk, VA.
-MILCOM features outstanding technical presentations, discussions and tutorials, as well as a nearly 30,000 square foot exhibit hall.
+MILCOM features outstanding technical presentations, discussions and tutorials, as well as industry demos and displays of cutting edge technologies.
 Experts in C4I and cyber issues as well as science and technology developments will lead more than 200 unclassified and restricted sessions.

 MILCOM Frequently Asked Questions